gaggioma/TRexGame/README.md

 The detection of Cactus has been realized evaluating the Min value from image pixel matrix.
 The blank image has Min = 83 otherwise some cactus has been detected.

 ### Keyboard interaction
-Once some cactus has been detected the user has to make T-Rex jumps by a keyboard interaction (up arrow).
+Once some cactus has been detected, the user has to make T-Rex jumping by a keyboard interaction (up arrow).
 This has been easily implemented using [Pynput](https://pynput.readthedocs.io/en/latest/).
 Another point where this library cames me in help is at the begining of the game, where a space bar click is mandatory to start.